Nsiahdennis/RNASSIGNMENT3-10835820/README.md

 Stylesheet:In React Native, `StyleSheet` is used to create an abstraction for defining component styles.
 It provides a consistent and performant way to style your React Native applications

+BUtton In React Native, the Button component is used to create clickable buttons that can trigger actions when pressed.
+It is a simple and standard way to handle user interactions.